SPIRITS OF THE MOUNTAINS

 Time with Oswaldo flew and the morning after our visit with the Apus, he departed to Chile before heading back to his life in Norway.
 Two days after our visit with the Apus, I picked up the local flyer to find the description of a property that was exactly what I had spent the past several years searching for.
 The amount? $150,000 USD which was the exact amount raised in our fundraising efforts.

 When Saturday came instead of going back to see Cesar and the Apus as they requested, I was on a flight up to Ecuador for a last minute work assignment.
-So while it’s difficult to say whether I whole heartedly believe that it was the Apus that spoke to me, or whether Cesar was actually a talented ventriloquist cheating believers out of 20 soles, bouquets of flowers, bottles of coke, beer, candles and incense – what I do know for a fact is that after years of planning events and campaigns to raise the funds, innumerable visits to falling down houses, properties and land in and around Cuzco – two days after my visit to the Apus our dream house appeared.
-The exhaustive search that had taken years of blood, sweat and tears to accomplish was finally complete.
+So while it’s difficult to say whether I whole heartedly believe that it was the Apus that spoke to me that day, or whether Cesar was actually a talented ventriloquist cheating believers out of 20 soles, bouquets of flowers, bottles of coke, beer, candles and incense – what I do know for a fact is that after several years of planning events and campaigns to raise the funds, numerous visits to falling down houses, properties and land in and around Cuzco – two days after my visit to the Apus our dream house appeared.
+The exhaustive search that had taken years to accomplish was finally complete.